digitalicagroup/slack-hook-framework/README.md

 It can be extended in two ways:
 * Creating another project and using composer to install the framework as a library.
  * See [slack-bot](https://github.com/digitalicagroup/slack-bot) for an example of what can be done.
-* Install the framework in stand alone mode (see Install) and start adding new commands right away.
+* Install the framework and start adding new commands right away.

 Uses
 * One Slack "Slash Commands" and one "Incoming WebHooks" integration (see Install).
 * [php-redmine-api](https://github.com/kbsali/php-redmine-api)
 * [KLogger](https://github.com/katzgrau/KLogger)

-How does it work? (stand alone)
+How does it work?
 * It installs as a PHP application on your web server.
 * Through a "Slash Commands" Slack integration, it receives requests.
 * Posts the results to an "Incoming WebHooks" Slack integration in the originator's channel or private group (yeah, private group!).

 ## Current Features
 * Commands supported:
  * help: Shows help info about other commands.
-It gathers information from the commands_definition.json file.
+It gathers information from custom_cmds.json (file for user defined commands).
  * hello: Example command that shows what can be done with the framework.

 ## Requirements